SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn_acl_profile_subscribe_exception.md

 ### Required

 - `acl_profile_name` (String, Deprecated) The name of the ACL Profile.
 Deprecated since 2.14.
-Replaced by subscribeTopicExceptions.
+Replaced by subscribe_topic_exceptions.
 - `msg_vpn_name` (String, Deprecated) The name of the Message VPN.
 Deprecated since 2.14.
-Replaced by subscribeTopicExceptions.
+Replaced by subscribe_topic_exceptions.
 - `subscribe_exception_topic` (String, Deprecated) The topic for the exception to the default action taken.
 May include wildcard characters.
 Deprecated since 2.14.
-Replaced by subscribeTopicExceptions.
+Replaced by subscribe_topic_exceptions.
 - `topic_syntax` (String, Deprecated) The syntax of the topic for the exception to the default action taken.
 The allowed values and their meaning are:

 <pre>
 "smf" - Topic uses SMF syntax.
 "mqtt" - Topic uses MQTT syntax.
 </pre>
  Deprecated since 2.14.
-Replaced by subscribeTopicExceptions.
+Replaced by subscribe_topic_exceptions.